 In addition to the required specifications, the key to selecting an SPE cartridge is its packing.
 When selecting an extraction column, you must choose the appropriate packing according to the type of sample to be tested and its physical and chemical properties.
 Solid-phase extraction packings are usually chromatographic sorbents and can be roughly divided into three categories, which are based on silica gel, polymers, and inorganic materials.

 The first type is based on silica gel, such as C18 solid-phase extraction cartridges.
 Silica gel is very polar and weakly acidic.
-It can be used in two phases: normal-phase or reversed-phase.
+It can be used in two phases: the normal phase or reversed phase.
 The polarity is weaker than silica gel, and the non-polarity is weaker than C18 or C8 during reversed-phase extraction.
 It has a good extraction effect for steroids.
-It is usually used for the extraction of non-polar or weakly polar compounds or the removal of polar impurities, which is mainly used for blood and urine samples and their metabolites, peptide desalination, enrichment of trace organic compounds in environmental samples, organic acids in beverages.
+It is usually used for the extraction of non-polar or weakly polar compounds or the removal of polar impurities, which is mainly used for blood and urine samples and their metabolites, peptide desalination, enrichment of trace organic compounds in environmental samples, and organic acids in beverages.

 The second type is based on polymers, such as polystyrene-divinylbenzene.
 Styrene-divinylbenzene polymer featuring high purity and crosslinking can withstand extreme pH conditions and different solvents, with excellent properties for polar compounds retention ability It can be used as a general-purpose adsorbent for acidic, neutral, and basic compounds.
 It is usually used to retain hydrophobic compounds containing hydrophilic groups under reversed-phase conditions such as phenols, nitroaromatics, nitramines, nitrates Class, etc.